amdjedbens/Explore-Weather-Trends/README.md

 ### Project requirements:

-  * Extract data from a database using a SQL query
+  * Extract data from a database using a SQL query.
-  * Calculate a moving average in a spreadsheet
+  * Calculate a moving average in a spreadsheet.
-  * Create a line chart in a spreadsheet
+  * Create a line chart in a spreadsheet.

 ### Project Instructions:
   * To create a visualization and prepare a write up describing the similarities and differences between global temperature trends and temperature trends in the closest big city to where you live.